 And while only Leo has the specific reasons why, I think I can understand some of them.
 Living in a small, rural community, coming out as transgender during high school would've labeled him "other."

 One more label to wear to separate him from his classmates.

-When Leo came out during his freshman year in college, he had the support of the LGBTQ+ community on his campus.
+When Leo came out during his first year in college, he had the support of the LGBTQ+ community on his campus.
 His college was in the process of creating gender-inclusive housing.
 All of the barriers that had Leo thinking he wanted to wait until he graduated from college were falling to the wayside, and he realized he could be living his best life right then.

-It would have been possible for Leo to come out as transgender sooner but not have socially transitioned.
+It would have been possible for Leo to come out as transgender sooner but to not have socially transitioned.
 That means he could have told us, his family, that he was transgender.
 We could have used one name and set of pronouns at home.
 Leo could have dressed how he wanted around us.
-And at school and around his friends, he could have kept using the name and pronouns and gender presentation everyone knew him as already.
-But it was Leo’s choice, and that’s not what he wanted.
+And at school and around his friends, he could have kept using the name and pronouns and gender presentation everyone already knew him as.
+But it was Leo's choice, and that's not what he wanted.

 Some kids do choose it, and it's not an unusual thing to happen when they come out as transgender.
 Some children are ready to be out but not to everyone.
 Some are ready to be out only to family and very close friends.
 Your child might not be comfortable presenting their true identity in public at first or for a long while.
 It might be too scary.
 They may not be comfortable figuring out how to navigate school or sports or friends and all that entails.
 Transition looks different for every child and every family.

 Let your child lead the way regarding who to tell and when.